Banji575/IThem/readme.md

 # IThem
-Simple blog engine in angularja client side and nodejs in server side
+Simple blog engine in angularjs client side and nodejs in server side